 HRSA has procedures for assessing the technical merit of applications to provide for an objective review and to assist you in understanding the standards against which your application will be reviewed.
-HRSA has critical indicators for each review criterion to assist you in presenting pertinent information related to that criterion and to provide the reviewer with a standard for evaluation.
+HRSA has indicators for each review criterion to assist you in presenting pertinent information related to that criterion and to provide the reviewer with a standard for evaluation.

-These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
-The entire proposal will be considered during objective review and information presented in the application will be used to determine the length of the Period of Performance, if funding is awarded.
+Reviewers will evaluate and score the merit of your application based upon these criteria.
+The information presented in the application will be used to determine the length of the Period of Performance, if funding is awarded.